scraneCQC/quantum-channel-metrics/README.md

 In `remove_subcircuits.py` (run from `remove_subcircuits.test.py`), we look for small changes to a circuit that will make it behave more like an ideal unitary than the original circuit would, given the presence of noise.
 The same program can synthesize an approximation to a unitary by choosing a random starting point and then improving, but sometimes this goes very badly and I haven't worked out why.
 Sometimes it is very good though.

+In `tket_circuit_rewriter.py` (run from `tket_circuit_rewriter.test.py`), we see if removing a gate or commuting two adjacent gates would improve the fidelity.
+Unlike the above, this one works with tket Circuit objects and runs some Transforms to check for basic improvements first.

 ## Next steps

 We would use convex optimization to find the sup for diamond distance and S_fidelity, but for now we try a bunch of random states and take the maximum